 Am I covered for COVID-19 under my disability insurance policy?

 Disability insurance products are designed to pay a monthly benefit to replace a loss of earnings if you are unable to work due to illness or injury for the length of the policy, or until you return to work.
 Typically, there is a waiting period before the benefit payments start.
-This waiting period can be between 1 to 26 weeks for short term policies or up to 2 years for long term disability insurance policies.
+This waiting period can be between 1 to 26 weeks for short-term policies or up to 2 years for long-term disability insurance policies.
 Should a Coronavirus diagnosis lead to a loss of income, the insurance companies will make a payment as long as the minimum waiting period is complete.
 Some companies may even waive the waiting period in the case of a positive diagnosis.
 Learn more about Coronavirus and critical illness insurance.

 COVID-19 has been declared by the WHO to be a pandemic.
 Are there any exclusions on life insurance policies associated with pandemics that insurance providers may introduce in the future?